 If my overlay is correct then the skill of the USBR projections of the Rio Grande flows is very poor.
 I was able to access some of their results for a slightly more quantitative evaluation.
 The following figure appears to be typical of the performance of the more than 100 simulations the USBR developed simply for the one Otowi gage on the Rio Grande in North Central New Mexico.
 The errors from this perspective support the “very poor” ranking I’ve applied.
 A majority of the monthly simulation results depart more than 100% from the observed.
 Many of the month results show errors greater than 1,000%.

 The USBR Rio Grande forecast may also have been a costly effort, given the extensive underlying CMIP and VIC based climate modeling work.
 Perhaps the cost of that analyses is compounded by the potential impacts of the errors in the volumes of water anticipated to be available.
 Given an average cost of $1000. per acre-foot, and given the rough error of about 2 million acre-feet per year, that translates to a potential added cost of $2B per year.
+That seems rather large, but the cost per acre is not controversial and nor are the errors in dispute.
 The West-Wide Climate Assessment is also used as a source of authoritative emissions – based climate information by many other agencies and organizations.
 Accordingly there may be additional costs that impact all constituents.

 Introduction of competition might promote cost reductions and greater accuracy of climate forecasts over the long term.
 Our company is a new entry which outperforms the established methods.
 This is in part because we follow best industry practices such as quantitative metrics for disclosure of forecast performance.